 When an act of negligence or misconduct by another party causes a wrongful death, the family members and beneficiaries of the deceased have the right to pursue compensation and damages.
 The pain of losing a loved one in such a manner is often traumatic and overwhelming for everyone involved.
 When you pile on the legal and financial responsibilities that follow a wrongful death, it can cause even more suffering.

-With a lawyer by your side defending your rights, you can focus on grieving your loss.
-A Leesburg wrongful death lawyer from Bogin, Munns & Munns can step in to assist you with handling the legal process that follows the unexpected and sudden loss of a loved one.
+With a lawyer defending your rights, you can focus on grieving your loss.
+A Leesburg, FL, personal injury lawyer from Bogin, Munns & Munns can step in to assist you with handling the legal process that follows the unexpected and sudden loss of a loved one.
+Our legal team is here to give you the space you need to recuperate while we seek compensation on your behalf.

 Types of Negligence that Can Lead to Wrongful Death